MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMEnrollmentPoint.md

 ```

 ## DESCRIPTION
-The **Remove-CMEnrollmentPoint** cmdlet removes an enrollment point in Microsoft System Center Configuration Manager.
+The **Remove-CMEnrollmentPoint** cmdlet removes an enrollment point in Configuration Manager.
 An enrollment point is a site system role that uses public key infrastructure (PKI) certificates to complete mobile device enrollment and to provision Intel AMT-based computers.
 After you remove an enrollment point, client computers and devices must use a different enrollment point.